oliverklee/ext-seminars/Documentation/Installation/Upgrading.rst

     has been removed in seminars 6.0.)
 #.
 Go through the venue records and make sure that the address field contains
     the full address (including ZIP code, city and country (if relevant)).
 #.
-Upgrade to seminars 6.x
+Upgrade to seminars 6.x.
 #.
 Update the database schema and run all upgrade wizards.
+#.
+If you are using the selector widget (the search form) in the frontend,
+    open the corresponding content element in the backend and save it again.